Manivarma26/hackthon2024/README.md

 Hardware:
 IoT devices - ESP 32
+Temperature & Humidity Sensor - DHT11
+Gas Sensor - MQ-2
+Flame Sensor -  KY-026
+Voltage Sensor - ZMPT101B
+Current Sensor - SCT-013 30A
+Single Channel RELAY Module

 Programming Languages:
-Python
+C
+SQL

 # System Architecture and its Diagram

 # ESP32 Data Collection:

-  The ESP32 connects to Wi-Fi and collects data from various sensors (e.g., DHT22, MQ-135) and the collected data is formatted into JSON and sent to AWS IoT Core via MQTT.
+  The ESP32 connects to Wi-Fi and collects data from various sensors (e.g., DHT11, MQ-2) and the collected data is formatted into JSON and sent to AWS IoT Core via MQTT.
+Then we storing that data to S3 by using message routing rules.

 # AWS IoT Core:

-  Acts as the entry point for the ESP32, securely receiving data from the devices and triggers AWS Lambda functions to process incoming data.
+  Acts as the entry point for the ESP32, securely receiving data from the devices and triggers message routing rules to store the data to S3 bucket.

-# AWS Lambda:
-  Processes the incoming data and formats it for storage and stores the processed data in an S3 bucket.

 # AWS S3:

-  Serves as the data lake, storing all incoming sensor data in a structured format (e.g., CSV, JSON).
+  Serves as the data lake, stores all incoming sensor data in JSON format .
 Enables easy access for downstream analytics.

 # AWS Athena: